 - 1. This policy replaces any portion of present Cooperative billing standards pertaining to collections of past due accounts of the Cooperative.
 This policy may be altered or changed with the approval of the Board of Trustees. - 2.
 After the bill's due date passes, a 10-day written notice will be sent to the member at the address of record. - 3.
 After the due date noted on the delinquent notice, a phone call will be made to the primary phone number as listed on the account prior to disconnection. - 4.
 After the delinquent bill phone call has been made, meter is subject to disconnection. - a.
 If a crew is dispatched to disconnect service, no personal contact will be attempted before disconnection. - b.
 If an AMI meter with remote disconnect capability is in place, disconnection will occur remotely on the date of disconnection.
 Payment or payment arrangements will need to be made before service is restored.
 Members will need to notify the office when payment arrangements are needed. - 5.
 Applicable fees will be added to the delinquent bill amount. - 6.
 Reconnections will be made on the same day as payment is received, whenever possible. - 7.
 For a member to qualify for payment arrangements, they must: - a.
 Inform the Cooperative of the member's inability to pay the bill in full. - b.
 Not be enrolled in PrePayPOWER. - c.
-Not be in default on any other current payment arrangements, and - 8.
-Payment arrangements are available up to a maximum of 4 months.
+Not be in default on any other current payment arrangements, and - d.
+They have paid a minimum of 50% of their monthly bill each month during the cold weather period, which runs from November 15 to March 15 each year.

-- 9. Payment arrangement may extend through the Cold Weather Rule at the discretion of the Cooperative. - 10.
-All payment arrangements require the member to pay 50% of the past due balance upon inception of the arrangement. - 11.
+- 8. Payment arrangements are available up to a maximum of 4 months. - 9.
+In no event will any payment arrangement extend beyond the delinquent notice due date in October of any year. - 10.
+All payment arrangements require the member to pay 50% of outstanding charges upon inception of the arrangement. - 11.
 None of the following constitutes sufficient cause for disconnection: - a.
 The failure of the member to pay for service received at a concurrent and separate metering point, residence or location.
 In the event of discontinuance or termination of service at a separate metering point, residence, or location in accordance with these rules, the Cooperative may transfer any unpaid balance to any other account held in the member's name. - b.
 In the event of the failure of the member to pay a final bill at any metering point, residence or location, the Cooperative may transfer such unpaid balance to any successive service account where the member resides and may discontinue service at such successive metering point, residence or location for non-payment of such transferred amount. - c.
 The failure to pay an unpaid service account is more than seven years old. - d.
-Except for discontinuance above, the Cooperative shall not disconnect service unless: If a manual disconnect/ reconnect is required for the member's meter, at the time of the proposed discontinuance, for one hour after discontinuance and on the full workday following discontinuance the Cooperative's office is open for the member to make a payment and obtain-reconnection.
-AMI meters with the ability to remotely reconnect upon the receipt of payment will be subject to disconnection at the cooperative's discretion. - 12.
-This policy does not pertain to accounts using PrePayPOWER. - 13.
-Unless otherwise specified in the Electric Service Agreement, if disconnection and reconnection of service occurs at the same premises, under the same account, within one (1) year, the Cooperative will collect the sum of such minimum bills as would have occurred during the period of disconnection.
+Except for discontinuance above, the Cooperative shall not disconnect service unless: At the time of the proposed discontinuance, for one hour after discontinuance and on the full work day following discontinuance, the Cooperative's office is open or available to the member to make payment arrangements preventing discontinuance or obtaining reconnection. - 12.
+This policy does not pertain to accounts using PrePayPOWER.

-SCHEDULE OF FFFS
+SCHEDULE OF FEES